 Rear Admiral (Ret.), Partner, Venable LLP

-Jamie Barnett is Chair of Venable's Telecommunications Group and a partner in the firm's Cybersecurity Practice.
+Jamie Barnett is the Senior Vice President of Government Services for RigNet, Inc., a worldwide satellite and wireless communications company.
+He is the former Chair of Venable's Telecommunications Group and a partner in the firm's Cybersecurity Practice.
 He has a rare combination of experience in public safety communications, emergency communications, 9-1-1, alerting, cybersecurity, Universal Service Fund (USF), Telecommunications Consumer Protection Act (TCPA), FirstNet, national defense and homeland security.
 This experience is invaluable to clients in telecommunications, defense and utilities industries as well as other critical infrastructures.

 He was named a Top Lawyer in DC for Cybersecurity by Washingtonian Magazine for 2015.